techClick/tocos_app/tocos_app_backend/README.md

 ### `yarn start`

 Runs the app in the development mode.\
-Make sure you are in the directory `tocos_app/tocos-app-backend` before running `yarn start`
+Make sure you are in the directory `tocos_app/tocos-app-backend` before running `yarn start`\
+Now you are ready to run the frontend app in `tocos_app/tocos-app-backend`

 ### `yarn test`